eamonne/ghostwriter/README.md

   * Represent different use-cases
   * Some of these, such as TODO-extraction, might have specific expectations for output or execution, but most of them won't
   * Run through the system to get example output -- text, svg, actions
   * Write a test suite to judge the results .... somewhat human powered?
-Separate VLM judge?
+Separate Vision-LLM judge?
 * [WIP] Prompt library
   * There is already the start of this in <a href="prompts/">prompts/</a>
   * The idea is to give a set of tools (maybe actual llm "tools") that can be configured in the prompt